 There are a number of classes designed to instruct you on what to expect during labor and delivery.
-Many are offered through the hospital and include classes about pregnancy, Lamaze delivery techniques, cesarean delivery, fitness and well-being during pregnancy, breastfeeding, CPR and first aid, baby care, infant massage and sibling classes.
-Detailed information about these classes and more are available online and directly in printed form from the hospital.
-While it is not required that you take any classes prior to childbirth, it is a personal decision for you to make in order to best prepare you to care for the new life to be entrusted to you.
+Many are offered through the hospital and include classes about pregnancy, delivery techniques, cesarean delivery, fitness and well-being during pregnancy, breastfeeding, CPR and first aid, and baby care.
+Detailed information about these classes are available online at the hospital website.
+These classes are optional and it is not required that you take any classes prior to childbirth.

 When should I go to the hospital?

 If you are 36 weeks or more in your pregnancy, you should go to the hospital if:

 - You are experiencing regular contractions that occur every 5 minutes, the contractions are accompanied by pain, they last 60 or more seconds and they have been going on for at least one hour.